How to become an Electrician

 Community College: those that want to pursue higher education after HIgh School can do so through community colleges that offer associate degrees in electrical technologies and take up to two years for the course to be completed.

 Trade Schools: Trade schools offer certification and diploma courses for electricians.
 Some trade schools allow their students to commence training as early as high school.
 Certifications and diploma courses take up to a year to complete.

 Military: armed forces prepare servicemen and servicewomen for healthy civilian careers post-retirement.
 Those that want to pursue a career as an electrician receives on the job training.
 They also enroll in courses that are designed to further their knowledge.

 Skills to become an Electrician

 Following are the standout skills to become an electrician:

 Business savvy: Most electricians work independently.
-This requires them to have the ability to track progress of their jobs, plan out payroll and handle all other duties common to small business.
+This requires them to have the ability to track the progress of their jobs, plan out payroll, and handle all other duties common to small businesses.
 Hence it is important that electricians have the right knowledge about business

-Good Communication skills: An electricians job is technical in nature.
+Good Communication skills: An electrician's job is technical in nature.
 But every job requires good interpersonal skills.
 Electricians must be able to understand the needs and must be able to effectively communicate the needs.
-Electricians also trains apprentices.
+Electricians also train apprentices.
 Hence it is important that they have good communication skills so as to be able to train the apprentices well.